liberocks/awesome-fullstack/README.md

 ## Analytics
 - [Posthog](https://github.com/PostHog/posthog) PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.

+## Miscellaneous
+- [Maxmind GeoIP](https://dev.maxmind.com/geoip) MaxMind’s GeoIP2 and GeoLite2 IP intelligence products and services are used to discover information about a specific IP address.